vtsynergy/SparkLeBLAST/containers/singularity/README.md

 ## Make a BLAST Database and run a BLAST Search
 The file `run_spark_jobs.sh` takes care of this (after the cluster is started).

+On Fugaku use `fsub.sh` (take care, early version of this file deleted previous results/data).

 ## Run the COVID-19 Taxonomic Assignment BLAST Step:
 1. Downolad the database:
 ```